capsailer/capsailer-cli/docs/user-guide/installation.md

 Capsailer requires:

-- Go 1.20 or later (for building from source)
 - Kubernetes cluster (for deployment)
 - Admin access to the cluster
+- Go 1.20 or later (only if building from source)

 ## Verifying Installation